 The risen Christ sent his disciples to preach the gospel and to make disciples of all the nations.
 This is called the great commission.
-They are sent forth with his authority as Ambassadors for Christ (2 Cor 5:20).
+They are sent forth with his authority as Ambassadors for Christ (2 Corinthians 5:20).
 Making disciples is fundamental to the mission of the church.
 All authority and power are given to them to carry out the great commission.
-Disciple making involves two basic tasks, baptizing and teaching (Matt 28:19-20).
+Disciple making involves two basic tasks, baptizing and teaching (Matthew 28:19-20).
 Making disciple is not merely a matter of education but the process of teaching and training beginning with conversion.
 It is teaching people to obey what Christ has commanded.
 When believers identify with Christ, they experience his presence and power in their lives.
 His love motivates them to love and obey Christ.
-The church’s mission and disciple making are inseparable.
 If the church does not have a disciple making agenda as its central goal, it fails in its mission.
 The first step in making disciples is recognizing that we are under the Lordship and authority of Jesus Christ.
 Only the believers should be baptized.
 The water baptism is the first step of obedience to Christ.
 It symbolizes the inward cleansing God performed in us.
 Only Christ can forgive sin.
 Baptism means “To dip or immerse”.
-It is demonstrates our identification with Christ in his death, burial and resurrection.
+It is demonstrating our identification with Christ in his death, burial, and resurrection.
 The believers are baptized in the “Name” (singular) of “the Father, and of the Son and of the Holy Spirit”.
 This indicates the unity in the Godhead.

 Christ promised his disciples that he will be with them always, even to the end of the age.
 Christ guarantees the success of their mission.
 Christ sends us with his authority and power to make disciples.
 In the New Testament two different words are used for authority and power.
-The Greek word used for authority is “exousia” which means authority of a king (Matt 28:18).
-The word used for power is “dunamis” which means ability (Acts 1:8).
+The Greek word used for authority is “exousia” which means authority of a king (Matthew 28:18).
+The word used for power is “dunamis” which means ability (Acts 1:1).
 In Jesus we have both the authority and the power.
 Authority without power is useless and power without authority is dangerous.
 The church is empowered to make disciples.
 There is no excuse for not obeying the great commission.
-To become a disciple, one must answer Christ’s call and count the cost to follow Christ.
+To become a disciple, one must answer Christ’s call and count the cost of it.
 It is a lifelong commitment.
-The more we experience Christ, the more we realize the unlimited resources we have in him (2 Pet 1:3).
-The calling to make disciple is fundamental to the mission of every Christian.
-Pray that God would give you the power to do that.
+The more we experience Christ’s presence, the more we realize the unlimited resources we have in him (2 Peter 1:13).
+The calling to make disciple is fundamental to the mission of church and every Christian.
+Pray that God would give us the power to do that.
 God bless you all.